JakubGajewski/BikeRental/readme.md

-Application for managing services in bike rental.
+Application for managing a bike rental.

-Design patterns: MVC.
+Design patterns: MVC, DAO, DTO.

+Used technologies: Spring Core & MVC, Hibernate, JSP with EL.

 Application divided into modules.